Vendor Docs and Vendor Data.

-Knowing the EXACT scope of document and data deliverables is a challenge for any project.
-DocBoss gives the owner (and their EPC partner) an unique opportunity to automate the creation of vendor document and data registers upon issuance of equipment purchase orders.
-Stop relying on vendors for detailed document registers and get completion percentages from the very start of your project.
+DocBoss gives the owner (and their EPC partner) a unique opportunity to automate the creation of vendor document and data registers upon issuance of equipment purchase orders.
+Stop relying on vendors for detailed document registers and get completion percentages from the start of your project.

 - Capture tag to document relationships

 - Ensure second submissions are not logged as NEW documents

 Generally, this data is hard to accurately obtain.
 The result is complex submission protocols being applied to vendor submissions (including buyer-supplied front sheets, transmittals, indexes, etc…).

 With Docboss, vendors create containers for every document prior to upload.
 In many cases, you can automate the creation of the required containers!

 To create a new container, the vendor must select from a list of available tags, and from a list of available document codes.
 You are assured of getting both the tag data, and the document type.
 The containers also have placeholders for document numbers from each involved party (sub-vendor, vendor, EPC, owner).
 On upload – the vendor drags the relevant file into the matching container.
 They then can update the revision, add a comment, and review/edit all other metadata.

 When the vendors have uploaded their docs, and have chosen to submit them – you have an opportunity to validate the submission.
 You flip through each document ensuring that each has been put in the correct container and that the tags, code, title, and rev data are all correct.

 Because you are now working in a shared environment, if you notice an error, you have the option to simply correct the information, or push the document back to the vendor.
 This review is PRIOR to transferring the document into your own system, so the review process can be much faster, and iterative.
 In effect – documents pushed out of the submittal are treated as if they were not included at all.
 So the submittal you transfer into your systems will not show the pushed document at all.